CyVerse-learning-materials/cyverse_docker_workshop_2018/docker/dockerintro.rst

 4.2 Deploying dynamic website
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+One area where Docker shines is when you need to use a command line utility that has a large number of dependencies.

 In this section, let's dive deeper into what Docker images are.
-Later on we will build your own image and use that image to run an application locally (deploy a dynamic website).
+Later on we will build our own image and use that image to run an application locally (deploy a dynamic website).

 4.2.1 Docker images
 ^^^^^^^^^^^^^^^^^^^

 Docker images are the basis of containers.
-In the previous example, you pulled the `dockersamples/static-site` image from the registry and asked the Docker client to run a container based on that image.
-To see the list of images that are available locally on your system, run the docker images command.
+In the previous example, you pulled the ``dockersamples/static-site`` image from the registry and asked the Docker client to run a container based on that image.
+To see the list of images that are available locally on your system, run the ``docker images`` command.

 .. code-block:: bash